Just the idea of a beef bulgogi burger sounds delicious to me.

 Beef bulgogi is often marinated in soy sauce, sesame oil, sugar, ginger, and garlic.
 It's not uncommon to see thinly sliced green onion, white pepper, sesame seed, Asian pear or kiwi, and even gochujang in the marinade.

 Its flavor is best described as similar to teriyaki but not quite as sweet.
+I'm also excited to try other meats like ground pork, and even turkey for this burger.

 Is bulgogi marinade hard to make?